rostwolke/ESPAsyncWebdav/README.md

 #include <LittleFS.h>
 #include <AsyncWebdav.h>
 ```
-- Initialize the plugin in a global variable (the paramter is the prefix path to access the webdav server)
+- Initialize the plugin in a global variable (the parameter is the prefix path to access the webdav server)
 ```
 AsyncWebdav dav("/dav");
 ```